ptahproject/ptah/docs/faq.rst

 I hate traversal, why would I use Ptah?
 ---------------------------------------

 You do not need to use traversal/containment with Ptah.
-You can still use nearly all of ptah_cms.
+You can still use nearly all of ptah.cms.
 Containment is useful concept and it is how many users think about website management.
 After all Apache uses containment; just instead of a database it uses a filesystem.

 I hate Pyramid, why would I use Ptah?
 -------------------------------------